-During her three years at Jones Intermediate School, fourth-grade math teacher Amanda Berry has been an agent of change for her school and district.
+During her three years at Jones Intermediate School, fourth-grade math teacher Amanda Berry was an agent of change for her school and district.
 When Mount Airy City Schools received a $1.6 million MAPSS (Math and Project-Based Learning for Student Success) grant, Berry was one of three teachers in the first cohort to transform her teaching from teaching-centered to student-centered and implement project-based learning (PBL).
-Assessments have captured impressive results: Grade-level proficiency improved from 50% to 63.56%, and Berry’s students exceeded the average by more than 10 percentage points.
+Assessments captured impressive results: Grade-level proficiency improved from 50% to 63.56%, and Berry’s students exceeded the average by more than 10 percentage points.
 Jones Intermediate, a high-need school where 64% of students receive free or reduced-price lunch, scores in the top 4% of all elementary schools in North Carolina.

 "Kids are a work in progress, as we all are.
 It's so unfair for us to judge them based on what they have done or how they have acted..." (read more)